 A mortgagee clause specifies how a lender wants to be referred to in legal documents.
 Think about this as the lender’s legal name and address.
-It may seem silly to have an entire contract clause based on this, but lenders can be very particular.
+It may seem silly to have an entire contract clause based on this, but some lenders can be very particular.

 There may be a different mortgagee clause with a different legal name and/or address used for things like homeowners insurance documents than there would be for the clause relating to closing and title documents.
-This ensures that legal paperwork related to these separate issues gets to the right area of the business.
+This ensures that any legal paperwork related to these separate components gets to the right area of the business.